Gelation in Vector Multiplicative Coalescence and Extinction in Multi-Type Poisson Branching Processes: Introduction

-\textbf{Outline of the paper.\,} The rest of the paper is organized as follows: Section 2 is devoted to a short proof of equation \eqref{eqn:MSEsol} based on the theory of random graphs, which could be of independent interest, as it provides a probabilistic perspective on the Smoluchowski equations.
-In Section 3, we discuss gelation and its connection to the multidimensional Lambert-Euler inversion.
+\textbf{Outline of the paper.\,} The rest of the paper is organized as follows: Section 2 is devoted to a short proof of equation \eqref{eqn:MSEsol}, based on the theory of random graphs.
+It provides a random graphs perspective on the Smoluchowski equations, which we hope is of independent interest.
+In Section 3, we discuss the connection between gelation and multidimensional Lambert-Euler inversion.
 In Section 4, we recall some basic concepts from the theory of multi-type branching processes.
-We conclude by stating the connection between the vector-multiplicative coalescent process and multi-type Poisson branching processes and its applications.
+We conclude in Section 5 by stating the connection between the vector-multiplicative coalescent process and multi-type Poisson branching processes, and giving two applications of this connection.